-Of 485 large-cap stocks and exchange-traded funds in my analytical universe, 22 broke beyond their 20-day price channels, all to the upside.
+Of 3,840 stocks and exchange-traded funds in this week's analytical universe, 53 mid- and large-cap symbols that are traded on the major American stock exchanges broke beyond their 20-day price channels, 18 to the upside and 35 to the downside.

-I shall do further analysis on Monday, March 14.
+I shall do further analysis of the surviving symbols on Monday, May 12.

 Tim Bovee, Private Trader tracks the analysis and trades of a private trader for his own accounts.
 Nothing in this blog constitutes a recommendation to buy or sell stocks, options or any other financial instrument.
 The only purpose of this blog is to provide education and entertainment.